You Can Rent The Entire Smithmore Castle In North Carolina

 As local travel experts, we know what travelers are looking for when it comes to finding the perfect accommodations for their next trip.
 To compile our lists, we scour the internet to find properties with excellent ratings and reviews, desirable amenities, nearby attractions, and that something special that makes a destination worthy of traveling for.

 Road trips and mini-vacations are at the very heart of adventures that create memories to last a lifetime.
-And with the founding of online booking sites like Airbnb, VRBO, and others like them, more and more unique places to stay are easier to find than ever.
-Recently, we wrote about an earthen hobbit house in North Carolina available on Airbnb.
-Today, we’re hitting the other end of the spectrum with a 12,000-square-foot bona fide castle, also listed on airbnb.com.
-Curious to learn more about how you can rent a castle in North Carolina?
+And with the founding of online booking sites, more and more unique places to stay are easier to find than ever.
+We’ve written about an earthen hobbit house in North Carolina available for rent, and, of course, there’s always lodging at North Carolina’s most iconic castle.
+Today, we’re sticking with the royal theme with a 12,000-square-foot bona fide castle that offers guests to be royalty for the night.
+Curious to learn more about how you can rent a castle VRBO in North Carolina?
 We’ve got the scoop:

 Are there any haunted castles in North Carolina?

 Knowing that the Tar Heel State is filled with haunted attractions, you may be wondering if there are any haunted castles in North Carolina.
 Smithmore Castle isn't reported to be haunted, but there are some castle-like buildings that are.
 Take the Biltmore Estate, for example.
 This iconic landmark in Asheville is the largest privately-owned estate in the United States.
 The home was built by George Washington Vanderbilt, and many believe that the original founders of the home continue to dwell there today.
 Employees and visitors to the estate alike have reported seeing George's shadowy figure in the library, and even hearing the disembodied voice of his wife, Edith, whispering his name in the hallway.
 Learn more about why visitors of the Biltmore Estate will never forget their first time there.

 What are the most memorable hotels in North Carolina?